district-5/php-mondoc/README.md

 You can easily version data within a model by using the `\District5\Mondoc\Db\Model\Traits\MondocVersionedModelTrait` trait.
 This trait introduces a `_v` variable in the model, which you can choose to increment when you choose.

+You can detect if a model has a version by calling `isVersionableModel()` on the model.

 **For example...**

 ```php